MOCHA: Multi-modal Objects-aware Cross-arcHitecture Alignment: Experiments

+Nevertheless, performance variations across architectures reflect their different inductive biases and the magnitude of the semantic gap with respect to the VLM teacher.
+CNN-based detectors (\eg, YOLO variants) benefit more from multimodal alignment, while transformer-based detectors (\eg, RT-DETR), being architecturally closer to the teacher, exhibit smaller but consistent improvements.

-Tab.~\ref{tab:abl-results} reports an extensive ablation study, isolating the contributions of key design and training components of MOCHA across the PerSeg and iCubWorld datasets.
+\paragraph{Components Design.} Tab.~\ref{tab:abl-results} reports an extensive ablation study, isolating the contributions of key design and training components of MOCHA across the PerSeg and iCubWorld datasets.
 We first assess the impact of the PCA dimensionality $d_t$ used to compress teacher embeddings.
 As previously highlighted in Fig.~\ref{fig:pca-plot}, compressing the teacher's embedding improves performance compared to using full-resolution features.
-A PCA dimension of $d_t = 512$ strikes a good balance between compactness and expressiveness.
-More aggressive compression (\eg, $256$ or $384$) leads to reduced performance, indicating a loss of relevant semantic content.
-Next, we examine the role of core MOCHA components.
+A PCA dimension of $d_t = 512$ \ec[]{represents the best} balance between compactness and expressiveness. \ec[]{For this reason, we selected it as the embedding size}.
+More aggressive compression (\eg, $256$ or $384$) leads to reduced performance, indicating a loss of relevant semantic content\ec[]{, while larger ones (\eg, $1024$) increase computational cost without significant gains.} Next, we examine the role of core MOCHA components.
 Removing the embedding alignment loss ($\mathcal{L}_{\mathrm{emb}}$) degrades accuracy on both datasets, underscoring its importance for preserving global teacher structure.
-Disabling attention mechanisms in the translator ($\mathrm{t}_S$ {no attn.}) also leads to a consistent drop, suggesting that attention layers play a key role in adapting multimodal features.
-Likewise, removing the translator’s final layer ($\mathrm{t}_S$ {no ffn}) reduces performance.
+Disabling attention mechanisms in the translator ($\mathrm{t}_S$ {no attn.}) also leads to a consistent drop, suggesting that attention layers play a key role in adapting multimodal features \revv{A further linear-translator ablation is found in the Appendix.} Likewise, removing the translator's final layer ($\mathrm{t}_S$ {no ffn}) reduces performance.
 Enabling data augmentation (standard YOLO augmentations only varying color, $\mathcal{D}_c$ {augm.}) lowers robustness, while manipulating learning rates — doubling them for encoder or decoder separately — slightly harms performance.
 Finally, we compare different pretraining strategies.
 When pretraining is performed on OpenImages only, performance remains below that of MOCHA configurations.
-COCO-pretrained weights yield a substantial boost, but AuXFT-pretrained weights lead to the best results overall, thanks to their strong initial performance and architectural compatibility with our MOCHA.
+COCO-pretrained weights yield a substantial boost, but AuXFT-pretrained weights lead to the best results overall, thanks to their strong initial performance and architectural compatibility with MOCHA.